 The base was underground and had cables and telephone lines connecting it to the other towers.
-The soldiers entered the watchtower on the ground floor where there was a bathroom and a holding cell.
+The soldiers entered the watchtower on the ground floor, where there were a bathroom and a holding cell.
 The floor above it was the staff room with space for the three guards and the commanding officer that used to work in there.
-The top floor was the actual observation post, where you could see the area around the tower.
-On the roof of the tower, you can still see the searchlight and the rifle hatches, that testify its former role and are still there as a reminder of history.

 If you want to visit this Watchtower, you have to do it between May and October.
-You have to schedule an appointment by phone or e-mail and then you’re going to be able to visit this Cold War Relic.
-We visited the place in April 2015 and we want to come back to see it entirely.
+You have to schedule an appointment by phone or e-mail, and then you’re going to be able to visit this Cold War Relic.
+We visited the place in April 2015, and we want to come back to see it entirely.

 East German Watchtower on Schlesisches Busch